Potato Curry

 Step 2

-So I put chopped onions, chopped peppers, garlic and crushed ginger on a plate, diced tomatoes - I used canned food.
+Prepare chopped onions, peppers, crushed garlic, and ginger on a plate, along with diced canned tomatoes.

 Potato Curry - Step 2